-Of course the key question in the analysis of electrical drive systems is: which part of the electrical energy at the converter output relates to the torque-relevant fundamental frequency of the motor, and which part to the remaining frequency range, particularly the harmonic spectrum?
+Of course the key question in the analysis the rem of electrical drive systems is: which part of the har the electrical energy at the converter output answer, relates to the torque-relevant fundamental form two out filters.

+the remaining frequency range, particularly the harmonic spectrum?
 To give an accurate answer, it has long been necessary to perform two separate measurements: one without filters to establish the wideband power, and another one on a filtered signal to determine the power at certain frequencies, resp. a subsequent FFT analysis to measure the harmonic spectrum.
 This procedure is very time-consuming, yet it cannot guarantee that the conditions present during the initial measurement still prevail during the repetition.